aenygma/davis-cyber-sec-club/wkshp2-os-basics/Readme.md

     | Add Sauce to Pasta    |                |                       |
     +-----------------------+                +-----------------------+

+We should probably have a way to keep track of this stuff.
+Perhaps a list of all outstanding orders, and each entry keeping the state of the dish.
+That way we know what all is going on, and where each item is.

+The Kernel does this exact thing.
+* Process list keeps track of all the processes.
+* Each entry in the list is called a Process Control Block.

+---
+###

 We only have 1 Stove and Grill!

 But, our chef is smart: